pablorodrigo/template/projects/project-3.md

 <img class="ui medium right floated rounded image" src="../images/cartorio.png">

 # Description

-This was my first professional project in web application that I've helped to create as a team project in 2014-2016 in the [Buritech](https://www.facebook.com/buritech/) company.
+It was my first professional project in web development that I helped to developer in the [Buritech](https://www.facebook.com/buritech/) company.
 This project control the entire process of a registry in the notary's office (notary public).

-Int this project helped me learn how to design and implement a responsive web and how is a professional project.
+This project provided me a solid understanding of a professional project.

 # Project Structure
-Being used MVC design pattern (Model-View-Controller)
+MVC design pattern (Model-View-Controller)